galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > ### {% icon details %} Preparing the data for classification
 >
-> Preparing the data involves these following major activities:
+> Preparing the data involves these following major tasks:
 > 1. Data Cleaning: involves removing noise and treatment of missing values.
 The noise is removed by applying noise filtering techniques and the problem of missing values is solved by replacing a missing value with different techniques.
 > 2. Relevance Analysis: the database may also have attributes which are irrelevant for classification.
 Correlation analysis is used to know whether any two given attributes are related - e.g. one of the features and the target variable.
 > 3. Normalization: the data is transformed using normalization.
 Normalization involves scaling all values for q given attribute in order to make them fall within a small specified range.
 Normalization is used when in the learning step, neural networks or the methods involving measurements are used.